 Question: How would you describe Harmonic's culture?

-David A company's culture is ultimately a reflection of the people that work there.
+A company’s culture is ultimately a reflection of the people that work there.
 Harmonicas are intelligent, caring, funny, and passionate.
-I described the company to someone as “a merry band of misfits” - in the best way possible, Patrick and James welcome all-comers and embrace the diversity of their experiences.
+I described the company to someone as “a merry band of misfits” – in the best way possible, Patrick and James welcome all-comers and embrace the diversity of their experiences.

-Kate Connected: You feel that your ideas are valued, as well as a sense of belonging.
+Connected: You feel that your ideas are valued, as well as a sense of belonging.
 You are accepted as you are and encouraged to bring your authentic self to everything you do.

 Nurturing: They not only want you to learn from them, but they also want you to teach them in the process.

-Taft Intentional + responsive.
+Intentional + responsive.
 It’s so clear how much Patrick (PQ) and James and other early employees cared about creating a place they and their friends want to work at.
 It feels like that has been extended to each person as they’ve come into the company, it feels very welcoming.

 One of the anecdotes I’ve been telling my friends when they ask about the internship: The first week, the client team had me fill out a little chart with how I work best and shared everyone else’s charts too.
 My team read it and remembered it and would bring up things from my chart later on, like the hours I work best or that I like to take walks during the day.